 This is where the Meadow Report relates back to our present lives and can have profound effects on our relationships.

 Gentlemen, two things: The Meadow Report does not have to be something you fix; and, she doesn’t care whether you remember it or not.
 She needs to share it with you.
 You must be present for it and listen, but she expects no action from you as a result (usually).
 In fact most of the time she has already figured out the solution and it has been taken care of.

 Ladies, we men sometimes forget that you are delivering a Meadow Report and we will try, in vain, to solve some problem we perceive you have; understand it is how we are wired.
 We are here to solve problems, break through, and have peace.
-We are not designed to listen for more than a few hundred seconds (but we’re working on it).
+We are not designed to listen for more than a few dozen seconds (but we’re working on it).
 Your survival depended on listening and sharing; our survival depended on hunting down and killing things.

 Understanding these differences and appreciating them for what they are can be such a huge help in a romantic relationship.
 Imagine knowing why your partner does the things they do, and knowing why you do the things you do.
-It changes the game, and it is a game.
+With this knowledge we can build and experience the relationships we deserve.